Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 \subsubsection{Elementary structure on $\Sigma$ and $\cq$}

-The structure introduced thus far is still too rudimentary for a (re)construction of quantum theory from a basic set of postulates.
+The present structure is still too rudimentary for a quantum (re)construction.
 We therefore need more.

 Firstly, as in GPTs we will need $O$ to be able to assign a single prior state to any pair of identical systems whenever he flips a biased coin in order to decide which of the two systems he will interrogate.
 (Equivalently, the preparation method could involve a biased coin toss, the outcome of which determines the preparation setting.)
-That is, $O$ will be permitted to build convex combinations of states. \begin{Assumption} The state space $\Sigma$ of $S$ is a convex set. \end{Assumption}
+That is, $O$ will be permitted to build convex combinations of states. \begin{Assumption} The state space $\Sigma$ of $S$ is a closed convex set. \end{Assumption} Closure of $\Sigma$ is assumed because points lying in the boundary of $\Sigma$ can be arbitrarily well approximated by states in the interior. {\it Perfect preparation} and {\it arbitrarily good preparation} are operationally indistinguishable and so adding the boundary does not change the physical predictions \cite{masanes2011derivation}.